gtag('config', 'G-FPK98LK0QZ'); About the Artist – Anne Bedrick Fine Art

 Artist Statement:

-Together, my paintings and sculptures form an ongoing inquiry into how connection, vulnerability, and emotional experience are held, shared, and sometimes left behind.
+Together, my paintings and sculptures form an ongoing inquiry into human connection, vulnerability, and the traces we leave on one another, inviting viewers to inhabit spaces of tension, reflection, and unease.